Austin Gallery

 • Adhesive mount may not hold on textured walls

-The Pasoar Cordless Picture Light punches absurdly above its $26 price tag.
-You get a rechargeable LED bar with adjustable color temperature — from warm 2700K for oil paintings to cool 6500K for black-and-white photography — along with multiple brightness levels and a memory function that remembers your last setting.
-That's a feature set that lights costing four times as much don't always include.
+The EZVALO Rechargeable Cordless Picture Light punches absurdly above its $30 price tag.
+You get a rechargeable LED bar with a generous 4800mAh battery and a wireless remote that lets you adjust brightness and color from across the room — a feature set that lights costing far more don't always include.

-USB-C charging is a welcome touch that eliminates the battery-replacement cycle entirely.
-A full charge delivers roughly 8 hours of light, and the slim bar profile looks clean and modern above frames of any style.
+The cordless design eliminates the need for an outlet or any wiring at all.
+The big battery means long stretches between charges, and the slim bar profile looks clean and modern above frames of any style.
 Installation via the included hook or adhesive strip takes seconds.

 Light Source